sunilkumarn/social/source/_posts/2014-01-18-engineering-frowns.markdown

 <hr>

 <br>
-I believe that words shouldn't be used to bring about personal grudges.
+I believe that words shouldn't be used to settle about personal grudges.
 No way is anything above personal.
 I just wrote it down to reflect the mindsets of a <strong>filthy fraction of an awesome community</strong>.
 Of course we had great lecturers too. <strong>Vasudevan Sir, Shajeeb Sir, Raneeja mam, Prathibha Mam</strong> and quite a lot of others.
 But the ones I mentioned in those incidents are some of the most unprofessional and sadistic people I have met on earth.
 People who covered up 4 modules of a syllabus in 4 lectures and just took of to a malgudy planet after that.
 No one dared a question.

 Might be a bit outrageous, but from what I have heard from my friends and my mother ( who happens to be lecturer herself ) this is a greater problem. <strong>In every profession, the remuneration, rewards & appraisals of an individual is dependent on the result or the outcome of the effort put in.
 If not, atleast by some standard metric which indicates performance</strong>.
 So if thats the case, whats the measurable here?